asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 # [Draft] Thinking about stream processing in Rust 🦀

 [I recently read an excellent article from noz.ai](https://noz.ai/hash-pipeline/) (seems like the site is currently unavailable).
 It talks about different approaches to parallelizing a CPU bound task and compares their performance.
  I suggest everyone to read the article themselves ([here is a link to the article using the wayback machine](https://web.archive.org/web/20230808151236/https://noz.ai/hash-pipeline/)).
 One thing I found missing in that article was joining of streams or enriching streams with auxiliary data.
 It is a task that I come across regularly at work.
-And this article will be sort of an exploration of different architectures and their performance.
+And this article will be sort of an exploration of different approaches suggested in that article in context of my stream processing workload.

 ### Problem
 First, let me give you a simplified scenario of the problem and limit the scope of this article as well.
 We have a stream of trades coming in.
 Each trade is a tuple that looks as follows: